k21971/EvilHack/doc/evilhack-changelog.md

 - Tal'Gath cannot be sensed via telepathy
 - Increase PREFIX value in objnam.c
 - Blessed scroll of taming increases tameness of pets
+- The spell 'stone to flesh' can affect armor and weapons